-Create new professional opportunities for teachers:
+Create new professional opportunities for teachers

 In order to provide a high quality education for our students, we must have high quality teachers.
-As such, we plan on providing multiple opportunities for teachers to develop their skills and grow within the field in order to students with an be well-equipped to provide academically rigorous environment.
+As such, we plan on providing multiple opportunities for teachers to develop their skills and grow within the field in order to well-equipped to provide students with an academically environment.
 Prior to the start of the school year, new teachers will participate in a two-week training session at the school to understand the high expectations placed upon them and to develop their knowledge of the education model, lesson planning, differentiated instruction, classroom management, and other topics that are pertinent to the achievement of our mission.
 Each year, returning teachers, along with new teachers, will participate in Returning Teacher Orientation in which they receive even more training on new procedures, programs, and policies for the school year.
-Professional development continues throughout the year through after-school sessions, during Professional Development days (when school is not in session for students), as well as other opportunities as needed.
-The teachers will also have meetings during planning times and data chats with the leadership team in order to receive even more professional development based on the needs of their grade level.
+Professional development continues throughout the year through after-school sessions, during Professional Development days (when school is not in session for students), as well as other opportunities as needed. teachers will also have meetings during planning times and data chats with the leadership team in order to receive even more professional development based on the needs of their grade level.
 Teachers will also be encouraged to pursue and attend professional development sessions outside of school that align with our mission and enhance effectiveness.

-One of the benefits of a partnership with Charter Schools USA (CSUSA) is that teachers will be given the opportunity to participate in QUEST, a full day, in-depth process, in which members of the EMOs network who have had proven success in their roles (principals, master teachers, curriculum specialists, and curriculum resource teachers (CRT)) observe teachers and provide feedback on instruction.
+One of the benefits of a partnership with Charter Schools USA (CSUSA) is that teachers will be given the opportunity to participate in Quality Education for Students and Teachers (QUEST), a full day, in-depth process, in which members of the EMO's network who have had proven success in their roles (principals, master teachers, curriculum specialists, and curriculum resource teachers) observe teachers and provide feedback on instruction.
 The purpose of the QUEST process is to provide support with the implementation and monitoring of the education model and to examine three critical factors: classroom management, student motivation, and instructional strategies.
 After visiting all classrooms, the QUEST Team reflects on their day and reviews the data collected.
 Recommendations and commendations, derived from the data, are compiled into a presentation and delivered to the staff.
-This includes one-on-one discussions with each teacher to provide support with his/her professional development.
-Based on the recommendations and commendations, the leadership team refines its professional development focus for the school year.
+This includes one-on-one discussions with each teacher to provide support with professional development.
+Based on the recommendations commendations, the leadership team refines its professional development focus for the school year.

 The Leading Edge Program will also be offered to staff members looking to advance into leadership roles within the school and other areas of the CSUSA network.
-Outside of the typical work schedule, teachers in the program participate in training and professional development activities to learn how to best perform in prospective positions, such as curriculum specialist, assistant principal, dean,or principal.
+Outside of the typical work schedule, teachers in the program participate in training and professional development activities to learn how to best perform in prospective positions, such as curriculumspecialist, assistant principal, dean, or principal.
 Support is provided to assist teachers in obtaining their goal of advancement within the network as well.
-Improve student learning: The following supports will be used to improve student learning: